M1n9X/llm_agents_devtools/README.md

 - [ShortGPT](https://github.com/RayVentura/ShortGPT) - Experimental AI framework for automated short/video content creation.
 - [Smol Developer](https://github.com/smol-ai/developer) — CLI agent that generates a repository from a prompt.
 Uses OpenAI and Anthropic.
 - [Superagent](https://github.com/homanp/superagent) - Build, deploy, and manage LLM-powered agents.
+- [Teenage-AGI](https://github.com/seanpixel/Teenage-AGI) - Use OpenAI and Pinecone to Give memory to an AI agent and also allows it to "think" before making an action (outputting text)
 - [Transformers Agent](https://huggingface.co/docs/transformers/transformers_agents) - HuggingFace Transformers Agent offer a natural language API built on transformers and a curated set of tools.
 An agent interprets user natural language input & use tools to fulfil the user request.
 - [Tree of Thoughts](https://github.com/princeton-nlp/tree-of-thought-llm) - Deliberate Problem Solving with Large Language Models.
 - [WebArena](https://github.com/web-arena-x/webarena) - A Realistic Web Environment for Building Autonomous Agents.